RealYusufIsmail/Computer-science-MS-answers-aslevel/README.md

   - Write these as independent modules
   - They can be imported into other areas of the game
   - They can be imported into future games that are made
   - They can be edited and tested independently, then the changes auto-update throughout the program(s)

+- **AO2:**
+ - Sub-procedure character Movement can be used throughout different levels – saves having to rewrite the code for moving the character
+ - Can import sub-procedures e.g. graphics, to save writing these.
+More likely to be error free as tested

+- **AO3:**
+  - Will save time (not having to rewrite/test code)
+  - Can update one module and it will change all programs that use it – don’t have to change every place the code is written, avoids accidentally missing one
+  - Can test independently
+  - Can use code other people have written, to save time writing and testing

 ## Programming constructs:

 - **Sequence:**